 Filing Bankruptcy Due to Unemployment or Disability

-If you are or have been unemployed or underemployed, bankruptcy could be of significant relief to you.
+If you are or have been unemployed, underemployed, or on disability, bankruptcy could be of significant relief to you.
 Bills of all types go unpaid when not enough money comes in and at some point, something must be done to help you recover.

 Chapter 7 Bankruptcy

 Timing can be everything when considering bankruptcy.
 Waiting too long or acting too soon can dramatically affect the kind of financial relief you need and more importantly, whether you qualify for a Chapter 7 bankruptcy or not.

 Chapter 7 bankruptcy allows you to eliminate certain types of debt, particularly credit card debt and medical bills.
 In return for the discharge of your debts, you may have to give up certain assets to partially repay your creditors.

 Don’t be hesitant to consider your options.
 Contact one of our bankruptcy attorneys if you know you are in a bad situation from unemployment or disability if you suspect that you may need some financial protection at some point in the future.

 Don’t be afraid to check things out now and then hope for the best in the future.
 There are many details to consider when filing a Chapter 7 bankruptcy and the sooner you know your options, the better things will be.

 While a Chapter 7 bankruptcy completely wipes out most unsecured debts (or secured debts, like a house mortgage or car loan if you are willing to give up the property), Chapter 13 is frequently used to pay back something to your creditors to the extent that you reasonably can do so.
 It’s a powerful bankruptcy, especially after unemployment or short-term disability ends and you are back on your feet.